NCAR/WRF_DOCKER/README_tutorial.md

 docker start teachme
 ```

-Issue a simple command from within the container:
+While remaining in the host OS, issue a simple command to be run from within the container (note the use of the `exec` command):
 ```
 docker exec teachme ls /wrf/WRF/test/em_real | grep wrfo wrfout_d01_2016-03-23_00:00:00